deastew/vscode-sqsclient/README.md

 This extension contributes the following settings:

-* `awsSQSClient.defaultProfile`: Default AWS profile to use
+* `sqs-client.defaultProfile`: Default AWS profile to use
-* `awsSQSClient.defaultRegion`: Default AWS region to use
+* `sqs-client.defaultRegion`: Default AWS region to use

 ## Known Issues